Dan-Brown-sec/ITC571---Assessment-3/README.md

 # ML‑Malware: Adversarial Robustness and Transferability Analysis
-## Assessment 3 for ITC571 - Imerging Technologies and Innovation
+## Assessment 3 for ITC571 - Emerging Technologies and Innovation
 ### Charles Sturt University

 This repository contains a **reproducible research pipeline** for evaluating